Candea-Marian/Library-Management-System/README.md

 - **LendingStatus Table:** Captures borrowing activities with references to the `Account` and `BookItem` tables.
 Fines for late returns are calculated based on predefined rates.

+**The `Author` table** stores information about authors, including their first name, last name, date of birth, and biography.
+The `id` column acts as a unique identifier, and the table establishes a clean many-to-many relationship with the `Book` table through the `BookAuthor` junction table.

+**The `Book` table** represents central information about books in the library.
+It includes essential details such as the title and description.
+The `id` column serves as the primary key, uniquely identifying each book.
+The relationship with the `Author` table is established through the `book_author` junction table, enabling the representation of multiple authors for a single book.

+**The `BookEdition` table** represents different editions/variants of a book.
+Each edition is identified by a unique ISBN, and the table includes information such as the publisher, language, and year of publication.
+The `BookEdition` table establishes a foreign key relationship with both the `Book` and `Publisher` tables, connecting editions to specific books and their respective publishers.

+**The `BookItem` table** represents physical copies of books available in the library.
+Each item is uniquely identified by the `id` column, and its condition is recorded.
+The `edition_id` foreign key links each item to a specific edition in the `BookEdition` table.
+This table is crucial for tracking the availability and condition of individual copies.

+**The `LendingStatus` table** captures the status of book borrowings.
+It includes details such as the creation date, due date, and return date.
+The `is_borrowed` column indicates whether a book item is currently borrowed.
+The foreign key relationships with the `Account` and `BookItem` tables enable tracking the borrowing activities of individual patrons and the associated book items.

+**The `Account` table** represents patrons and librarians in the system.
+It includes information such as username, name, contact details, and borrowing limits.
+The `role` column distinguishes between patrons and librarians.
+The `address_id` foreign key links each account to a specific address in the `Address` table.

 ## Class Diagram Design